Quantum arithmetic with the Quantum Fourier Transform: QFT adders

 The adder can be extended to any number of inputs.
 Imagine we have $N$ integers $x_1$, $x_2$, $\ldots$, $x_{N}$ encoded into the state $\ket{x_1}\ket{x_2}\ldots\ket{x_N}$.
 Then we can repeat the sum in Equation \ref{QFTadd} with the operation

 that produces an output state

+Here, the subindices in $C\!Z_{c,t}$ give the indices of the control state, $c$, and of the target state, $t$.
 Each controlled phase shift adds an integer in the phase encoding.
 This operation uses the minimum possible number of qudits, but it can also be interesting to preserve all the input states and store their sum in an ancillary qudit.
 In that case, we can apply the procedure to an initial state $\ket{x_1}\ket{x_2}\ldots\ket{x_N}\ket{0}$.
 The result is the sum of the $N$ integers plus $0$, which gives the same result as in the compact version.

 There are a few additional modifications worth noticing.
-First, if we want to perform arithmetic additions instead of modulo $d$ addition, we can always encode the data in a system of a larger dimension $d'$ where modulo $d'$ addition and regular addition are the same for our range of values.
+First, if we want to perform arithmetic, non-modular, additions instead of modulo $d$ addition, we can always encode the data in a system of a larger dimension $d'$ where modulo $d'$ addition and regular arithmetic addition are the same for our range of values.
 For instance, for two integers $x$ and $y$ between $0$ and $d-1$, the sum will always stay between $0$ and $2d-2$ and a system of dimension $d'=2d-1$ will suffice.
-We can take an input state $\ket{x}_d\ket{y}_d\ket{0}_{2d-1}$ with systems of dimensions $d$, $d$ and $2d-1$ respectively and use the QFT for $d'=2d-1$ and $CZ$ operations that can also be defined for inputs of a different size as
+We can take an input state $\ket{x}_d\ket{y}_d\ket{0}_{2d-1}$ with systems of dimensions $d$, $d$ and $2d-1$, respectively, and use the QFT for $d'=2d-1$ and $C\!Z$ operations that can also be defined for inputs of a different size as

-In Section \ref{sec_adder} we describe these gates for the most common implementation that uses two dimensional systems (qubits).

-Similarly, if we have $N$ numbers, we need a system with dimension $d'=Nd-N+1$.
+Similarly, if we sum $N$ numbers, arithmetic addition requires a system with dimension $d'=Nd-N+1$ and we need to adapt the QFT and $C\!Z$ circuits to this new dimension.